 Open Peer Review.
 Open Publishing.
 Open Access.
 Open Discussion.
 Open Directory.
 Open Recommendations.
 Open API.
 Open Source.

-MACE: Structured Exploration via Deep Hierarchical Coordination
+Structured Exploration via Hierarchical Variational Policy Networks

 Feb 15, 2018 (modified: Feb 15, 2018)ICLR 2018 Conference Blind Submissionreaders: everyoneShow Bibtex

-Abstract:In multi-agent reinforcement learning environments, exploration can be inefficient as the joint policy space is in general exponentially large.
-Hence, even if the dynamics are simple, the optimal policy can be combinatorially hard to discover.
-We introduce Multi-Agent Coordinated Exploration (MACE), a deep reinforcement learning approach to learn expressive multi-agent policies that are both statistically and computationally efficient.
-MACE implements a form of multi-agent coordination during exploration and execution, by using a hierarchical stochastic multi-agent policy class that encodes flexible structure between individual policies.
-In this way, MACE preserves expressivity along with low sample complexity.
+Abstract:Reinforcement learning in environments with large state-action spaces is challenging, as exploration can be highly inefficient.
+Even if the dynamics are simple, the optimal policy can be combinatorially hard to discover.
+In this work, we propose a hierarchical approach to structured exploration to improve the sample efficiency of on-policy exploration in large state-action spaces.
+The key idea is to model a stochastic policy as a hierarchical latent variable model, which can learn low-dimensional structure in the state-action space, and to define exploration by sampling from the low-dimensional latent space.
+This approach enables lower sample complexity, while preserving policy expressivity.
 In order to make learning tractable, we derive a joint learning and exploration strategy by combining hierarchical variational inference with actor-critic learning.
-The benefits of our learning approach are that 1) it is principled, 2) simple to implement and 3) easily scalable to settings with many agents.
-We demonstrate empirically that MACE can more efficiently learn optimal policies in challenging multi-agent games with a large number (∼ 20) of agents, compared to conventional baselines.
+The benefits of our learning approach are that 1) it is principled, 2) simple to implement, 3) easily scalable to settings with many actions and 4) easily composable with existing deep learning approaches.
+We demonstrate the effectiveness of our approach on learning a deep centralized multi-agent policy, as multi-agent environments naturally have an exponentially large state-action space.
+In this setting, the latent hierarchy implements a form of multi-agent coordination during exploration and execution (MACE).
+We demonstrate empirically that MACE can more efficiently learn optimal policies in challenging multi-agent games with a large number (~20) of agents, compared to conventional baselines.
 Moreover, we show that our hierarchical structure leads to meaningful agent coordination.